clemsonciti/workshop-R/index.md

 {: .prereq}

 > ## Prerequisites
-> This workshop requires basic programming, personal computer {: .prereq}
+> This workshop requires a personal computer with online access.
+{: .prereq}

 {% include links.md %}